sheldonhull/sheldonhull.hugo/content/posts/2021/2021-07-12-use-driftctl-to-detect-infra-drift.md

     -e "AWS_PROFILE=default" ` # Replace this with your aws profile name if you have multiple profiles cloudskiff/driftctl scan --from "tfstate+s3://$S3BucketUri" --output "html://$ArtifactDirectory/driftctl-report-$Date.html"
 ```

+Optionally, you can adjust to recursively scan the state file of an entire bucket (say if using Terragrunt to store in special key prefixes).

+Change to `--from "tfstate+s3://mybucket/myprefix"` without requiring the full path to a single tfstate file.